What 3D printer should I get?

 Most of our models are printable on a 220x220x250mm build plate volume.
 However, some of our smaller planes are printable on 250x210x210 or 180x180x180 build volumes.
 We recommend getting as large a printer as possible to speed up the printing process (multiple parts at once) and supporting all our current/future models.

-A great example of an affordable, but high quality printer is the Neptune 2S.
+A great example of an affordable, but high quality printer is the Neptune 3 Pro.
+The Bambu P1S is a better choice if it’s within your budget.
 We use this printer for most of our models.

 How do I print the models?

 Our files are standard STL files.
 All our models require mirroring of the wings and/or tail during printing.
-This is easily done with slicing software such as Cura.
-We highly recommend using Cura 5.2.2 as it has the best performance in our experience.
+This is easily done with slicing software such as Cura or Orcaslicer.
+Consult your printer’s manual.
+We highly recommend using OrcaSlicer as it has the best performance in our experience.
 The fuselage and other components simply require placing on the build plate in the proper orientation.
 Most of our planes print entirely support-less!

 Here’s an example of a wing section being mirrored for printing the left and right version